SFBdragon/wordle_compressor/README.md

 This little project compresses the entire Wordle list plus the decoder into as little space as I could manage.

 Many encoding schemes require additional shared data, such as sizeable encoders/decoders with built-in tables, taking up prescious bits on your... magnetic drum?
-Don't ask.
+Can't have that.

 The requirements for the decoder are as follows:
 - Must be able to confirm whether a word is in the list or not.